When to backfill

 - Live streaming: New firehose events are delivered immediately (marked live: true)

 We also provide a TypeScript library for working with Tap.
 For more information, refer to The AT Stack and the tap repository.
+If you are backfilling a large number of records with Tap and need a scalable database service, we've had good experiences with ClickHouse.

 How backfilling works